NKkrisz/HomeLab/README.md

 - New microphone
 ### Ideas / Other
 - Update VanillaQOL Minecraft (Modrinth) modpack once Iris supports Distant Horizons
+- **Hall effect joysticks and ABXY button swap for the Xbox Series X controller**
 - Long video (perhaps series) idea with music and nature involved
 - Make a mix of C418's music (try out Reaper/LMMS)
 - Want to make some videos after exams are over